Ken and Judy Albrecht – Founders

 Salah Boukadoum – Scholarship Chairman and Inspirational Guru

 Salah’s history with Carter started in the halls of the music school at SMU, where they became close friends through a shared love of music.
 Salah toured internationally as a classical pianist, and then changed careers to start a technology company — which Ken Albrecht joined and where Carter often pitched in.
 Salah now dedicates his time building solutions to end global poverty, including his latest venture called Soap Hope, a retail company that invests all its profits into anti-poverty programs.

 Paul Williams and Catherine Cuellar – At-Large

 Paul Williams produced, engineered, and mixed a bunch of records by Carter’s bands Sorta (Strange and Sad but True, Little Bay) and Sparrows (Snowflakes, Rock and Roll Days).
 He also loved Carter like a brother and uses some of Carter’s gear when playing in a couple of bands, Tablet and Mur.
 With Carter’s Sorta bandmate Trey Johnson, Paul has a record label and publishing company, State Fair Records.
-Paul also teaches audio engineering and music production part-time at Edie Brickell and Kenny Withrow’s alma mater, Booker T. Washington High School for the Performing and Visual Arts.
+Paul also taught audio engineering and music production at Edie Brickell and Kenny Withrow’s alma mater, Booker T. Washington High School for the Performing and Visual Arts.
 Paul still misses Carter playing in the studio and on tennis and basketball courts.

 Catherine Cuellar met Carter in 1993 through their friends Daniel Stampfel and Lloyd Tanner.
 Since then she worked as a concert producer, promoter, and publicist; pop music critic; City of Dallas Cultural Affairs Commissioner; and CEO of the Dallas Arts District.
 Catherine and Paul instantly bonded as friends and fans of Carter’s.
 They’ve been married since 2011.